LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1760
 #### Mazikeen's Story
-Mazikeen is born to Lucius and Lilith Crestwood
+Mazikeen is born to Lucius and Lilith Crestwood - the lord and lady of Woodfall

 ## 1777
 #### Mazikeen's Story
 Mazikeen is sent to the courts of Young Duchess Roderika to serve as a lady of the court after her father leaves for war

 ## 1778
 #### Mazikeen's Story